akbarfithrawan/SQL-Project-Olist/olist-questions-and-answers.md

 	EXTRACT('year' FROM order_purchase_timestamp) AS year,
 	COUNT(*) AS total_order
 FROM orders
-GROUP BY 1
+GROUP BY year
-ORDER BY 1;
+ORDER BY year;
 ````
 **Results:**
 year|	total_order